Tuning the two-step melting of magnetic orders in a dipolar kagome spin ice by quantum fluctuations: Landau theory

 We have omitted in Eq.~\eqref{eq:landau} higher order terms that are inessential to the present discussion.

 We are interested in the phase transitions driven by $\alpha_{m},\alpha_{\psi}$.
 To this end, we need to fix the sign of all the other coefficients.
 We set $\beta_m,\beta_\psi,\gamma_\psi>0$.
-We also assume $|\delta_\psi|,|g|$ are sufficiently small to ensure $F$ is bounded from below.
-Since the sign of $g$ can be absorbed into the order parameter $m$, we may set $g>0$ without loss of generality.
-To fix the sign of $\delta_\psi$, we observe that, with our coordinate system (Fig.~\ref{fig:cartoon}a), the complex phase of the order parameter $\theta = n\pi/3$, where $n = 0, 1, 2,\cdots 5$, in the $\sqrt{3}\times\sqrt{3}$ magnetic ground state (Fig.~\ref{fig:cartoon}c).
+We also assume $|\delta_\psi|$, $|g|$, $|g'|$ are sufficiently small to ensure $F$ is bounded from below.
+Since the sign of $g$ can be absorbed into the order parameter $m$, we set $g>0$ without loss of generality. $g'$ describes the mutual enhancement ($g'<0$) or suppression ($g'>0$) of the order parameters.
+Since it doesn't change the qualitative features of the mean field phase diagram, we shall omit it for now and return to it later.
+To fix the sign of $\delta_\psi$, we observe that, with our coordinate system (Fig.~\ref{fig:cartoon}a), the complex phase of the order parameter $\theta = n\pi/3$, where $n = 0, 1, 2,\cdots 5$, in the $\sqrt{3}\times\sqrt{3}$ magnetic ground state (Fig.~\ref{fig:cartoon}d).
 This suggests $\delta_\psi>0$.
-By contrast, $\delta_\psi<0$ would favor $\theta = n\pi/3+\pi/6$, which correspond to the partially disordered states~\cite{Takagi1993,Wills2002} that are not observed in this work (Fig.~\ref{fig:cartoon}d).
+By contrast, $\delta_\psi<0$ would favor $\theta = n\pi/3+\pi/6$, which correspond to the partially disordered states~\cite{Takagi1993,Wills2002} that are not observed in this work (Fig.~\ref{fig:cartoon}e).

 Fig.~\ref{fig:landau_theory}a presents the mean field phase diagram as a function of $\alpha_m,\alpha_\psi$, which contains three phases: the paramagnetic phase ($m = 0, \psi = 0$), the magnetic charge ordered phase ($m \neq 0, \psi = 0$), and the $\sqrt{3}\times\sqrt{3}$ phase ($m \neq 0, \psi \neq 0$).
-Note phase with $m=0$ but $\psi \neq 0$ does not appear in that $\psi\neq0$ breaks time reversal symmetry which necessarily induces a finite $m$.
+Note phase with $m=0$ but $\psi \neq 0$ does not appear in that $\psi\neq0$ breaks time reversal symmetry, which necessarily induces a finite $m$.